Today's viewers and listeners are less tolerant than ever before of discriminatory or racist language, Ofcom research claims.

 Ofcom Decision: Not in Breach of Rules 1.6 and 2.3

-they were in monochrome and relatively indistinct, and the shots of Emma straddling Terry while they were having sex were very brief (approximately six seconds in total duration).
-We also noted that none of this sexual activity was shown in any explicit
+so that they were in monochrome and relatively indistinct, and the shots of Emma straddling Terry while they were having sex were very brief (approximately six seconds in total duration).
+We also noted that none of this sexual activity was shown

-at adults.
-We therefore considered it likely the audience would have a greater expectation for content potentially unsuitable for children to be shown shortly after the watershed on this channel, compared to the audience for the main ITV public service
+targeted at adults.
+We therefore considered it likely the audience would have a greater expectation for content potentially unsuitable for children to be shown shortly after the watershed on this channel, compared to the audience for the main

 Moralists fall out of love with the TV censors